db-ux-design-system/core-web/packages/foundations/docs/Icons.md

 We're providing an [overview for all of our icons](./overview).

-You can add an icon before or after a tag, by adding an `data-` attribute to your `html`, like for example:
+You can add an icon before or after a tag, by adding an `data-` attribute to your HTML code, like for example:

 | Variant |                  Data                  |
 | ------- | :------------------------------------: |